erwaen/ot-take-home/README.md

 - **Zod validation on LLM output** — `parseOutput` trusts the JSON the model returns.
 A Zod parse of `RawLLMOutput` before building `ItemOutput` would catch hallucinated or missing fields early.
 - **`hold_slot` for new referrals** — I intentionally only call `hold_slot` for confirmed existing patients with a same-day need (item_8).
 Holding a slot for a new referral before insurance is verified and intake is complete creates noise for staff.

----

 ## 6. What I Would Do With Another 4 Hours

-**1. Model adapter + provider fallback.**
-Abstract the Anthropic client behind a `LLMClient` interface with implementations for both Anthropic and OpenAI.
-If the primary model is unavailable or rate-limited, the agent retries with the fallback.
+The first thing I'd fix is the final output step.
+Right now the agent asks Claude to write a JSON block inside a code fence and we parse it with a regex — it works, but it's fragile.
+If the model adds a sentence before the block, the parse fails.
+I'd replace it with a `submit_triage` tool that has the full `ItemOutput` shape as its `input_schema` and use `tool_choice: { type: "tool", name: "submit_triage" }` to force the model to call it.
+No regex, no parse errors, schema-validated by the API itself.

+Second, I'd abstract the LLM client behind a simple interface so the agent isn't tied to Anthropic.
+Something like `interface LLMClient { chat(messages, tools): Promise<Response> }` with an Anthropic implementation and an OpenAI one.
 The system prompt and tool schemas translate cleanly to OpenAI's function-calling format.

-**2. Structured output for the final response.**
-Right now the agent ends by parsing a fenced JSON block from plain text — fragile if the model adds extra commentary.
-I'd use `tool_choice: { type: "tool", name: "submit_triage" }` with a `submit_triage` tool whose `input_schema` is the full `ItemOutput` shape.
-The model is forced to call it with a validated structure.
-No regex, no parse errors.

-**3. Prompt caching.**
+If the primary model is rate-limited or down, you swap the client — the agent loop doesn't change.
+Right now the model name is hardcoded in the loop, which is the kind of thing that bites you at 8am on a Monday.

-Add `cache_control: { type: "ephemeral" }` on the system prompt block.
-On a Monday batch of 30+ items this pays back immediately — the system prompt tokens are only charged once instead of once per item.
+Third, prompt caching.
+The system prompt and tool definitions are about 1,200 tokens and get re-sent for every single item.
+Adding `cache_control: { type: "ephemeral" }` on the system block means those tokens are only charged once per batch after the first item.
+On a real Monday inbox with 30+ items that adds up fast.

-**4. Adversarial safeguarding tests.**
-Write 5–10 synthetic items with subtle safeguarding language — not just "dad getting rough" but things like "she seems scared to go home," "he has unexplained bruises," "mom mentioned he's been locked in his room."
-Verify the agent catches all of them as P0.
-This is the test suite that matters most.
+The test I'd most want to write is an adversarial safeguarding suite — 10 synthetic items with subtle signals, not just obvious ones like "dad getting rough" but things like "she doesn't want to go home since the new babysitter started," "he had marks on his arms at the last session," "mom said he's been locked in his room when he misbehaves."
+Every one of those should come out P0.
+That's the regression suite that matters before you ship anything near a real practice.

-**5. Retry with dead-letter queue.**
-Wrap `processItem` in a retry helper (3 attempts, exponential backoff).
-Items that still fail after retries go into a dead-letter list returned alongside the successful outputs — the batch doesn't abort, it just flags which items need human handling.
+I'd also wrap `processItem` in a retry helper with exponential backoff.
+One transient API error shouldn't kill the whole batch.
+Items that still fail after 3 attempts go into a dead-letter list that gets returned alongside the successful outputs — the batch finishes, it just tells you which items need a human to re-run.

-**6. Eval harness.**
-Build a lightweight eval that runs the agent against a golden set of hand-labeled items and reports precision/recall on urgency classification and safeguarding detection.
-Run it in CI on every prompt change.
+Last thing would be a lightweight eval harness that runs the agent against a golden set of hand-labeled items and reports precision and recall on urgency and safeguarding.
+The point isn't to hit a number — it's to have something you can run in CI every time you touch the prompt, so you know immediately if a change that improves one case breaks another.

 ## Your Task